ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/mobile-apps-sites/splash-image-management.html.markdown

 ![splash](/img/docs/splash.zoom83.png)

-You can define the images (png format) you wish to use here.
+You can define the images you wish to use here.
+Please note iOS and Android require .png format, Windows Phone requires .jpg format.
 If any fields are left empty, the Default Image will be used in its place

 ## Recommended Properties